Solaraeth/virtual_chimchar/README.md

 ## To-Do List

-- Main game loop of player intraction with chimchar
+### Main game loop
 -  Hunger goes up when fed and down when played with
-    - Happieness goes up when played with and down when trained with further penalty for low hunger
+-  Happiness goes up when played with and down when trained with further penalty for low hunger
 - Level goes up when trained
 - Input validation
+- Check for win/lose conditions
+- Congratulation message for completing game

-- Evolution
+### Evolution
 - Chimchar > Monferno Lvl.16
 - Monferno > Infernape Lvl.36

-- Check for win/lose conditions
-- Congratulations for completing game by evloving chimchar into infernape message

-- Extras
+### Extras
-    - clean-up code using functions
+- Clean-up code using functions
 - Gender Selection
 - Test functions to validate program logic
 - Random messages messages about interaction with chimchar based on value of all stats
 - Saving/loadiing progress
 - Random events that affect stats
 - Easter eggs/secrets

-- Aspirational
+### Aspirational
 - UI
 - Graphics/Audio
 - Vivarium of Pokemon